ismetdagli/HaX-CoNN/README.md

 This is a starter guide of an example motivated in our paper.
 Basically, the system needs to run ResNet101 and GoogleNet.
 The system can either run both DNNs on GPU, or select the map among GPU and DLA.
 These mappings are done in DNN-level.
 What we propose is to distribute the layers among GPU and DLA in layer-level.
 There are four steps in this script:

 Step 1: We build necessary engines to run Googlenet and Resnet on GPU and DLA.

 Step 2: We build our modified TensorRT implementation.

 Step 3: We collect profiling data for four different scenario explained above.

-Step 4: We report the execution time
+Step 4: We report the execution time upon baselines.

 ```bash
 chmod +x starter_guide.sh